-Presidential Baccalaureate Grant - Given to transfer students with a GPA between 3.0 and 3.49.
+The Baccalaureate Scholarship - Given to transfer students with a college GPA between 3.0 and 3.49 who are accepted to Mitchell College by June 1 for the fall semester or December 20 for the spring semester.

-Transfer Scholarship - Given to transfer students with a GPA between 2.5 and 2.99.
+The Transfer Scholarship - Given to transfer students with a college GPA between 2.5 and 2.99 who are accepted to Mitchell College by June 1 for the fall semester or December 20 for the spring semester.